 Do you file your tax return yourself or is it done by a Chartered Accountant or via one of the websites that offer tax filing services?
-Either way, there are some common mistakes while filing income tax returns and you should take care to avoid them.
+Regardless of which method you use, there are some common mistakes while filing income tax returns and you should take care to avoid them to ensure you don’t get a notice later from the Income Tax Department.

 1. Not filing the income tax return itself